srubinacci/imputation-ukb-ref-panel/low-coverage-pipeline/tools/ligate/Readme.md

 <!-- dx-header -->
-# impute5 (DNAnexus Platform App)
+# GLIMPSE2_ligate (DNAnexus Platform App)

-efficient genotype imputation using the PBWT
+Ligate GLIMPSE2 chunks into chromosome-wide files.

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see